Spencer Houghton Cone

-Spencer Houghton Cone (April 13, 1785, Princeton, New Jersey) was an American clergyman.
+Spencer Houghton Cone (born April 13, 1785) was an American clergyman.

+Cone was born on April 13, 1785, in Princeton, New Jersey.
 He entered Princeton University at the age of twelve, but two years later, because of his father’s illness, left his studies.
 At sixteen he was master in a school at Burlington.
 He then moved to Philadelphia.
 Finding his salary insufficient to support his family, he first studied law, but abandoned it and turned to the stage.
 This vocation did not especially appeal to him, and was strongly opposed by his devout mother who considered it not respectable.
 He first appeared in "Mahomet" in 1805 and subsequently was successful on the stage.
 But this profession was distasteful to him and he soon left it.